Bob Noblitt

-Bob Noblitt (born 1942) is a former American football and wrestling coach.
+Bob Noblitt (born 1942) is an American former football and wrestling coach.
 He was the 31st head football coach at Washburn University in Topeka, Kansas serving for three seasons, from 1971 to 1973, and compiling a record of 12–17–1.
 Noblitt came to Washburn as an assistant in 1969 after having worked as an assistant football coach and head wrestling coach at Yankton College in Yankton, South Dakota.